Museo Civico di Storia Naturale di Milano

-The Museo Civico di Storia Naturale di Milano (Milan Natural History Museum) is a museum in Milan, Italy.
-It was founded in 1838 when the naturalist Giuseppe de Cristoforis donated his collections to the city.
+The Museo Civico di Storia Naturale di Milano (Milan Natural History Museum) is a museum in Milan, Italy dedicated to the study of animals, plants, and the natural environment including geology.
+Exhibits include dinosaurs and Italy's largest collection of dioramas of ecosystems.

+Museum

+The museum was founded in 1838 when the naturalist Giuseppe de Cristoforis donated his collections to the city.
 Its first director was the taxonomist Giorgio Jan.

-The Museum is located within a 19th-century building in the Indro Montanelli Garden, near the historic city gate of Porta Venezia.
-The structure was built between 1888 and 1893 in Neo-Romanesque style with Gothic elements.
+The museum is housed in a 19th-century building in the Indro Montanelli Garden, near the historic city gate of Porta Venezia.
+It was built between 1888 and 1893 in Neo-Romanesque style with Gothic elements.